Google Indexed a Social Media Tool's .env File - A Startup Security Nightmare

 }

-We stopped using .env files in production entirely.
-Instead, we moved to proper secrets management using environment variables set at the system level.
+The team stopped using .env files in production entirely.
+Instead, they moved to proper secrets management using environment variables set at the system level.

 Key Lessons Learned